| Course Title and Description |

 Saturday, 9:00 - 9:50am |

-| Programming with Math
+| Programming with Math: Patterns, Games, and Logic

 Have you ever wondered how computers use math to draw pictures, play games, or make smart decisions?
 In Programming with Math: Patterns, Games, and Logic, students will discover how math gives computers their power!
 Using Python, a fun and beginner-friendly programming language, students will turn mathematical ideas into creative projects, like digital art, guessing games, and simulations.

-ach week focuses on a key math concept behind computer science, from logic and geometry to probability and data.
+Each week focuses on a key math concept behind computer science, from logic and geometry to probability and data.
 Through hands-on coding, art challenges, and math-inspired puzzles, students will explore how computers use patterns, numbers, and problem-solving to make amazing things happen.
-By the end of the course, students will understand that math isn't just for solving problems, it's the secret language that makes programming work!
-No prior experience needed.

 Please note: This course requires the use of a laptop or similar device.
 The Robinson Center can provide a device if your child does not have access.